HasteModding/Endless-Tweaker/README.md

 Settings are defaulted to what is most in-line with vanilla Endless, descriptions are listed below:

+- Mod Enabled?
+  - Toggles the mod, allows for enjoying some default gameplay or other modded endless experiences without uninstalling the mod.
+  - Default: Enabled

 [Item Settings]
 - Allow Items in Endless:
   - Controls whether or not you'll get items at all from the initial fragment and from the recurring frequency after.